rur/treetop/README.markdown

 [![GoDoc](https://godoc.org/github.com/rur/treetop?status.svg)](https://godoc.org/github.com/rur/treetop)

-## Bridging _net/http_ with _html/template_
+### A lightweight bridge from _net/http_ to _html/template_

-### Create request handlers for nested templates in Go

-The Treetop library makes it easier to build HTML endpoints using a hierarchy of nested templates, as supported by the Go standard library <sup>[[html/template](https://golang.org/pkg/html/template/)]</sup>.
+Build HTML endpoints for a hierarchy of nested templates, as supported by the Go standard library <sup>[[html/template](https://golang.org/pkg/html/template/)]</sup>.

 - Lightweight by design
 - No 3rd-party dependencies
-- Protocol for HTML hot-swapping (see [Online DEMO](https://treetop-demo.herokuapp.com/))
+- Protocol for fragment hot-swapping (see [Online DEMO](https://treetop-demo.herokuapp.com/))

 #### Template Hierarchy

-Parent and child templates are paired with individual handler functions.
+Each template is paired with an individual data loading function.
-You can build pages by combining views in different ways and binding endpoints to your application router.
+Pages are constructed by combining templates in different configurations and binding endpoints to your application router.

                              BaseFunc(…)